HenryNVP/ai-tutor/README.md

 ```

 You can customise ports and root directories via `MCP_PORT`, `FS_MCP_PORT`, and `FS_MCP_ROOT`.
 The sidebar shows connection status and restart hints if a server is unavailable.

+**Note**: The filesystem MCP server is required for the Note Agent to save lesson notes to files.
+Without it, the agent can generate notes but cannot save them to disk.

 ## 💬 How to Use